kubernetes/kubernetes/docs/getting-started-guides/coreos/coreos_quick_start.md

 # CoreOS Quick Start Guide

 The following steps will setup a single node Kubernetes cluster.
-For a more robust setup using cloud-config see the [Installation Guide](docs/installation.md).
+For a more robust setup using cloud-config see the [Installation Guide](coreos_cloud_config.md) which automates the entire set-up.
+Those not installing via cloud-config need to define the required network configuration from in the [Network Guide](networking.md).

 ### Install Kubernetes binaries